 How to plant Day Lillies

-The reason I have tagged Day Lillies as an amber wheelbarrow plant is although easy to grow, they require some maintenance.
+The reason I have tagged Day Lillies as an amber wheelbarrow plant is although easy to grow, they require maintenance, which is dead heading.

-The taller, larger Day Lilies need to be staked.
-The new growth may look very upright as it emerges, but don't be fooled, the taller varieties of Day Lily look much better with some staking and support.
+As well, the taller, larger Day Lilies need to be staked.
+Although the new growth may appear very upright, don't be fooled; staking and supporting taller Day Lily varieties significantly improves their appearance.
 In spring, (or when you get round to it,) as the growth emerges, place a support under their foliage to keep the plant upright and stop it collapsing later in the season when there are many blooms.

 The plus side is that day lilies flower constantly from late spring to early- mid summer, with strong lush foliage and make excellent border plants.
 They form large clumps, see third image above right, and produce good strong colour.
 They look spectacular, producing large trumpet-shaped flowers in varying shades of yellow, orange, red and deepening down to crimson.